aditya-bhuyan/dees-pages-workshop/README.md

 #sudo ln -s /etc/apparmor.d/usr.sbin.mysqld /etc/apparmor.d/disable/
   #sudo apparmor_parser -R /etc/apparmor.d/usr.sbin.mysqld
 ```
-- Install a MySQL instance with no password for user root in local machine
+- Ensure that a MySQL instance with no password for user root in local machine is running
 - Build, Test and Run the application locally by using the following commands
 ```shell script
 ./gradlew clean